laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/D5nJXInD6i3qMItB0001.png" width="700" alt="LaminHub example of lineage-aware syncing of Tahoe-100M datasets" style="padding: 0;">
 </div>

-For a detailed walk-through, read the tutorial: [docs.lamin.ai/arc-virtual-cell-atlas](https://docs.lamin.ai/arc-virtual-cell-atlas).
+For a detailed walk-through and cell-level queries, read the tutorial: [docs.lamin.ai/arc-virtual-cell-atlas](https://docs.lamin.ai/arc-virtual-cell-atlas).

 ## Entities

-The database is organized around biological and experimental entities that are familiar from single-cell analysis workflows:
+The database is organized around biological and experimental entity types that are familiar from single-cell analysis workflows.
+In LaminDB, these entity types map on biological ontologies and experimental registries through an adaptation of the Django ORM.
+You can explore them on the UI and in the API reference:

 <!-- prettier-ignore -->
 Entity (click to explore) | Examples | Source